sdias/win-10-virtual-desktop-enhancer/docs/settings.md

 ## Main settings

-The main settigns are found in the `[General]` section of the `settings.ini` file and are used to define basic settings of the program.
+The main settings are found in the `[General]` section of the `settings.ini` file and are used to define basic settings of the program.

 | Setting                                        | Description                                                                                                        | Valid Values                               |
 | ---------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ | ------------------------------------------ |